News

 Training is something we’re passionate about at Abbots Care, because we know our Care Workers make us the amazing service we are, bringing joy and independence to each and every […]

-The benefits of getting outdoors for dementia
+The benefits of getting outdoors for Dementia and Alzheimer’s

 Most of us are aware of the benefits of spending a certain amount of time outdoors each week and try to fit this into our daily routines.
 The same is […]